 In the future, we could expect to see terpene profiles being the primary way to categorize different strains; giving us more in-depth information and choice when it comes to the herb we consume.

 What Are Terpenes?

 These molecules work with your endocannabinoid system just like cannabinoids do.
-When you consume terpenes, they act as a partner with other cannabinoids working as a team to break through the blood-brain barrier.
+When you consume terpenes, they act as a partner with other cannabinoids and flavonoids working as a team to break through the blood-brain barrier.

 Essential Terpenes And Their Benefits